Nafisur-jspl/ML_specialization/README.md

 # Coursera Machine Learning Specialization
 February 2016 - ?
 2016
 ## Description
-My code assignments/examples/ipythons for every lesson of all courses of the Machine Learning Specialization Coursera
+In this repository you will find all my code assignments/examples/ipythons for every lesson of all courses of the Machine Learning Specialization Coursera (big datasets omitted)
+**Python frameworks and modules used**: miniconda, jupyter, ipython, numpy, pandas, matplotlib

 ## Course 1 - Machine Learning Foundations: A Case Study Approach
 ### Learning outcomes